Emma Raducanu’s stalker handed five-year restraining order

 Magar, originally from Nepal, was arrested after the British number one’s father Ian was alerted by a doorbell camera, finding his trainer had been taken from the porch.

-On Wednesday, District Judge Sushil Kumar handed Magar, from Harrow, northeast London, a five-year restraining order banning him from contacting Raducanu or her parents, coming within a mile of their street and attending any sports ground, stadium or training facility where she is in competition or attending to train.
+On Wednesday, District Judge Sushil Kumar handed Magar, from Harrow, northwest London, a five-year restraining order which bans him from contacting Raducanu or her parents, coming within a mile of their street and attending any sports ground, stadium or training facility where she is in competition or attending to train.

 He was also sentenced to an 18-month community order, including 200 hours of unpaid work and an eight-week curfew between 9pm and 6am monitored by an electronic tag.